 The Metal and Wood Enamel has been upgraded and is now called DTM Acrylic #HP25 – 60 Bronzetone.
 I’ve been told this is identical to the paint I used only now has new name with updated VOC requirements.

 I brushed the glaze on in small areas and then wiped it off to get the look I wanted.
-Sorry, but I was so intent on this process, I forgot to take pictures!
+Sorry, but I was so intent on this process, I didn’t get pictures.

-Ok, so here’s a very important tip!
 When I have left tape on a piece for a few days, even good painter’s tape, I use an exacto knife or blade to cut the tape away from the paint.
 This keeps the paint from “tearing” away if it hasn’t cured completely.
-It is better to be safe than sorry!
-(Look how green the turquoise looks in this picture and how blue it looks in the ones below!)
-Flash vs no flash!
+It is better to be safe than sorry.